 About the IAIABC

-The mission of the International Association of Industrial Accident Boards and Commissions (IAIABC) is to find solutions to reduce harm and aid recovery from occupational injuries and illnesses.
-This mission guides the projects, programs, and strategic direction of the IAIABC.
+The International Association of Industrial Accident Boards and Commissions (IAIABC) empowers, educates, and connects the global workers’ compensation community to reduce harm and aid recovery from work injuries and illnesses.

 The IAIABC works to improve and clarify laws, identify best practices, develop and implement standards, and provide education and opportunities for the sharing of information.
 The IAIABC strives to gather the best resources available to solve the practical administrative and regulatory challenges of its members.

 Since it was founded in 1914, the IAIABC has been providing information and education on workers' compensation policy, regulation, and administration.
 Today, the IAIABC is the largest trade association of workers' compensation jurisdictional agencies in North America.
 Along with these government entities, various private organizations involved in the delivery of workers' compensation coverage, benefits, and services participate in the IAIABC.